temporalio/documentation/docs-src/cloud/pricing-sso-and-saml.md

 ---
 id: pricing-sso-and-saml
-title: What is the price for SSO and SAML
+title: What is the price for SSO and SAML?
 sidebar_label: SSO and SAML
 description: We offer single sign-on (SSO) integration using SAML at a monthly fixed fee based on the number of users registered in Temporal Cloud.
 tags: